How To Clean Up Cum After Sex: From Top To Bottom

 Keeping a stash of “special hand towels” or wet wipes in your nightstand is a handy way to stay on top of things, whether your sexual escapades are planned or spontaneous.

-There are even special products meant to aid in cum cleaning like the Dripstick, which is designed to be momentarily inserted inside the vagina to soak up all the excess bodily fluids that result after sex.
+There are even special products meant to aid in cum cleaning like the Dripstick — which we reviewed personally and rated 5 out of 5.
+It is designed to be momentarily inserted inside the vagina to soak up all the excess bodily fluids that result after sex.

 Speaking of putting things into your vagina, never — and I do mean never — douche after sex.